-Last but not least, Yoast SEO enables you to control how your content will show up in search engines, including its title, URL, and meta description.
+Last but not least, the Yoast SEO plugin enables you to control how your content will show up in search engines, including its title, URL, and meta description.
 That way, you’ll know if your title and description are too long or too short, and be able to edit them in a moment.

 How to Set Up the Yoast Search Appearance

 Yoast’s search appearance section can be found right above the Focus Keyphrase and Readability Analysis tabs.
-It automatically includes your page or post’s title and URL:
+It automatically includes your page or post’s title and URL.